Sustainable Development BA (Hons)

 • Independent consultancy on sustainability

-I work as a Junior Environmental Consultant for a company based within UHI Outer Hebrides.
+I work as a Junior Environmental Consultant for a company based within UHI North, West and Hebrides.
 This was all thanks to the BA Sustainable Development course which had advertised the position and I was enjoying the course so much that I decided to apply!
 The job is now improving my academic work as I have learnt skills in GIS (Mapping software) and in Environmental Impact Assessments (EIA) which are modules within this course.
 Both the job and the course go hand in hand and I am excited about my learning as a result.
+If you are considering studying with UHI I would highly recommend it!
+It has transformed my life, opened my eyes to real world issues that needs to be addressed and that we are the only ones who can do that!

 Apply for Sustainable Development BA (Hons)

-I want to start in Aug/Sep 2024 or Jan/Feb 2025
+I want to start in Jan/Feb 2025 or Aug/Sep 2025 or Jan/Feb 2026

 We are delighted that you are thinking about studying at the University of the Highlands and Islands.
 We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.